Estimating Reeb chords using microlocal sheaf theory: Introduction

 \subsubsection{Duality exact triangle}

 We prove a duality exact triangle in microlocal sheaf theory, which is parallel to the duality exact triangle in Legendrian contact homologies \cite{Sabduality,EESduality}, in order to deduce Theorem \ref{puresheaf} and \ref{mixedsheaf}.
-Conjecturally microlocal sheaves are equivalent to representations of Chekanov-Eliashberg dg algebras, but as far as we know, the duality exact sequence has not been proved in sheaf theory literature.
+While microlocal sheaves are equivalent to representations of Chekanov-Eliashberg dg algebras, our proof is purely sheaf theoretic.